craigcosmo/demo-for-onibag/readme.md

 ## Golbal CSS Rules

 global rules are imported in page.js component.
-They are avaiable across the app
+They are available across the app

 ## How to create a component